Interval training vs. resistance training

 Interval training is very easy to overdo, and like resistance training, the risk of injury is high.
 Sprinting, for example, can easily lead to pulled or torn muscles, so it is very important that you fully warm up before performing HIIT.
 Finally, it can cause extreme lactic acid build-up, which can be painful, or vomiting.

 For an optimally fit, healthy and strong body, both forms of training should be used; although they both have their dangers when performed intensely, both methods can be used alongside one another.
+If you are a complete beginner, consider hiring a personal trainer in Crawley that will help you to avoid possible injuries and get maximum results.

 The key to unlocking your desired results comes from correctly following these training methods, and supplementing them with a diet that is tailored to your fitness goals.